Rocket Your Projects: Part 1

 Share This Post:

 If all of us did this every day we came into work, we’d have a lot of fun for a bit, but all our businesses would go under.
 One or two children playing with a new toy is not unique.
 One or two companies constantly changing their perspective creates chaos.
-There’s a time for creativity, and a time for stability.
+There’s a time for creativity and a time for stability.

->> Learn more at the webinar: Project Management 101: Develop a More Successful Team With ROCKET
+Project Management 101: Develop a More Successful Team With ROCKET

 In 2017, a study suggested that the success of any project depends on how well four key aspects are aligned: